-- An "Executive Director" is a Director who is part of the current management team of the Company.' - A "Non-Executive Director" is a director who is not part of the current management in the Company. - o An "Independent Director" is a Director who: - Is not a substantial shareholder (10%) of the Company or a controlling person of a non-listed financial institution (or member of a group of individuals and/or entities that collectively exercise control over the financial institution), or otherwise associated directly or indirectly with a substantial shareholder or controlling person of a financial institution. - Is not connected to a company that provides material advice or consultancy to the financial institution or its connected or related parties.
+- An "Executive Director" is a Director who is employed to the organization, and who is normally responsible for aspects of the entity's day to day operations and reports to the Board of Directors. - A "Non-Executive Director" is a Director who is not part of the day-to-day management of the Company. - An "Independent Non-Executive Director" is a Director who is not part of the current management in the Company, who is free of any interest, position, association or relationship that might influence or reasonably be perceived to influence, in a material respect his or her capacity to bring independent judgment to bear on issues and to act in the best interest of MIL and its shareholders and other stakeholders generally. - A "Lead Independent Director" is a Director nominated by the Board of Directors to provide a sounding board for the Chairman and to serve as an intermediary for the other Directors when necessary, as well as to be available to stakeholders in instances where they have a concern and where contact through the normal channels of Chairman, CEO or other Director has failed to resolve the concern, or where such contact is inappropriate. - o An "Independent Director" is a Director who: - Is not a substantial shareholder (10%) of the Company or a controlling person of a non-listed financial institution (or member of a group of individuals and/or entities that collectively exercise control over the financial institution), or otherwise associated directly or indirectly with a substantial shareholder or controlling person of a financial institution. - Is not connected to a company that provides material advice or consultancy to the financial institution or its connected or related parties.
 The nature of the advice or consultancy provided is not considered material if it does not impact the critical operations of the financial institution. - Is not involved in any material business arrangement with the financial institution.
-Business arrangements are not considered material and are not likely to jeopardize the Director's judgment and thereby his /her independence if: - - 1) The arrangements are usually and customarily offered to clients of the company, - 2) The arrangements are offered on substantially similar terms as those prevailing at the time for comparable transactions with other clients under similar circumstances; - Is not a member of the immediate family of an individual who is, or has been during the past two years employed by the company, - Is not, nor in the past two years has been, affiliated with, or employed by a present or former auditor of the company, or any of the auditor's connected or related parties. - o Affected person means any director or officer that is referred to below:
+Business arrangements are not considered material and are not likely to jeopardize the Director's judgment and thereby his /her independence if: - - 1) The arrangements are usually and customarily offered to clients of the company, - 2) The arrangements are offered on substantially similar terms as those prevailing at the time for comparable transactions with other clients under similar circumstances; - Is not a member of the immediate family of an individual who is, or has been during the past two years employed by the company, - Is not, nor in the past two years has been, affiliated with, or employed by a present or former auditor of the company, or any of the auditor's connected or related parties. - Affected person means any Director or officer that is referred to below: